saidsabri010/AFP-2-2021/Documents/SystemDesign.md

 a book/pay user can click if the user is interested in a specific ticket,then the project would show the details of ticket and payment if the user input wrong loaction name ,the app will give error message

+## Implementation plan

+for this databased project we used java to build the basic structure ,and use mysql to solve the database problem

 ## Requirement

 The application has to achieve following goals;